DATA USE PARTNERSHIP (DUP)Posted on: February 22nd, 2024

 The Data Use Partnership (DUP) is a government-led initiative that is improving the national health care system through better use of health information.
 Under DUP, the government is working with PATH to strengthen digital health and build local capacity so that everyone—from government officials to health workers to patients—can have better access to data and make more informed decisions, leading to a healthier Tanzania.
 The DUP initiative is laying the foundation for digital transformation by launching new digital health systems, establishing governance bodies, and introducing policy reform.
-More of Data Use Partnership Initiative journey and its impact on digital health

 The DUP initiative is working at every level of the health system to unlock better health care for Tanzanians.
 In early 2016, the government of Tanzania, with support from the Bill & Melinda Gates Foundation and PATH, conducted a thorough landscape and gap analysis to identify the greatest opportunities to address key challenges impeding health system performance.
 Through this landscape and gap analysis, the government produced a Digital Health Investment Roadmap, which was updated in 2021 and consists of 17 strategic investment recommendations for using data to improve health services and outcomes.
 The DUP initiative is a direct response to this roadmap, working across four main areas to achieve digital transformation.

-- Digitalizing primary health care
+- Digitalization of primary health care

 In alignment with the health enterprise architecture supports seamless interoperability and data exchange between and within facilities to improve clinical decisions, quality of care, and patient outcomes.

 - Facilitated, data-driven, and harmonized facility supportive supervision